Energy Efficient Windows Cost

 Check out our guide to glass types for more information.

-If you want the most energy efficient windows possible, you should choose triple-pane glass with a gas fill and/or low-E coating, a highly insulated frame material like composite wood or high-quality vinyl, and a window type like casement (which forms a very firm seal when closed) or picture (which does not open and close and so is not prone to air leaks or gaps).
+If you want the most energy efficient windows, choose triple-pane glass with a gas fill and low-E coating, a highly insulated frame material like composite wood or high-quality vinyl, and a window type such as casement (which forms a firm seal when closed) or picture (which doesn’t open, reducing air leaks).

-Talk to a window professional to see what glass, frame, and window type is best for your area.
+Talk to a window professional to determine the best glass, frame, and window type for your home and climate.

-As you’ve likely noticed just by reading this guide, there is no such thing as one single energy efficient window.
-There are many factors to consider as you choose the right window for your home.
-We recommend you also explore the following:
+As you’ve likely noticed, there’s no such thing as a one-size-fits-all energy efficient window.
+Many factors influence the right choice for your home.
+We also recommend exploring the following:

 - Energy Star windows.
 To learn more about which windows are given this title (and thus are eligible for several rebates and incentives), you can read our guide to Energy Star windows.
 You’ll find that Energy Star windows prices are very close to the costs found on this page.